ChristinaC78/game_of_sticks/README.md

-# Project Title
+# Pick Up Sticks

-The program entitled '.rb' is a basic program intended to help users to ...
-The program does the following functions...The program will automatically output...
+The program entitled 'game_of_sticks.rb' is a basic program that allows two players to play a game of pick up sticks.
+In the beginning, the user is prompted to enter the initial amount of sticks that which the entire game will use in gameplay.
+Afterwards, players will take turns picking up sticks until there are no sticks left on the table.
+When there are no sticks remaining, the player who is unable to pick up a stick loses and the player who picked up the last stick wins!
+Users may play again by entering the appropriate value.

 ## Getting Started